- 08 Apr 2011

 Delay as Agenda Setting

-Executive Summary — A common business (and life) practice involves delaying a decision in order to avoid immediate commitment.
+Overview — A common business (and life) practice involves delaying a decision in order to avoid immediate commitment.
 James J. Anton (Fuqua School of Business) and Dennis A. Yao (HBS) discuss ways in which delaying or, alternatively, speeding up commitment can be a valuable tactic, how these tactics influence the actions of other decision makers, and ways in which such actions affect other decisions.
 Changing the speed at which a decision is made affects how others allocate resources to influence how that and other decisions will eventually be made.
 The researchers identify two tactics associated with changing decision speed: "pinning" and "focusing."
 Key concepts include:

 - Commitment-avoiding can be a valuable tactic in that delaying a decision will greatly affect the actions of other decision makers-including both allies and rivals.